 Audio: International Album Releases - Various Artist Compilations 1962-69

-The Rock Machine Turns You On, the first CBS UK commercial sampler album, 1968 (the "Heath Robinson" style cover drawing is by Milton Glaser)
+The Rock Machine Turns You On, the first CBS UK commercial sampler album, 1968 (the "Heath Robinson" style sleeve drawing is by Milton Glaser)

 There must be hundreds of these albums from round the world!
 This section is still incomplete.
 If you have any entries to add to the list or additions/corrections to existing entries, please let me know!
 Please note I cannot value your Dylan rarities - see the Mission page for reasons why.
 Contact the dealers on my Trading page for assistance!